jonathanrevell/rabbit-hutch/README.md

     // POST http://<YOUR-DOMAIN>/consume/my-queue

 With the express integration, Hutch tries to mimic the normal message queue process as closely as possible, so it is a great way to test your queue consumer functions without having to run the full pipeline.

+**Note**: Hutch does not add anything to express, in particular it does not do anything for parsing the body of a POST.
+If you want to enable this functionality you will have to set up something like [body-parser](https://github.com/expressjs/body-parser) on your express app.
+The specific setup for your body-parser will depend on how you are posting data to your program.